 Learn to read the tyres:

 Every tyre sidewall has ratings written on them.
-The ratings are for specific features but indicate at the overall performance.
+The ratings are for specific features but indicate the overall performance.
 You should know about them, understand them and must be able to figure out that what ratings are good for your tyres?

 Truck tyre size rating: